ismet55555/yojenkins/misc/TOOD.md

 - For job monitor, also look into server queue

-- Remove sound option from job monitor
+- job monitor sound
-    - Sound for new job (halo type) ???
+    - New job arrives - halo sound

 - Build and Job Monitor
     - I key to stop monitor and output job/build info in yaml format